 KD: Certainly.
 I have been in the business for many years with some pretty powerful women who have become friends – Rose Mann Cherney (former longtime president of Record Plant Recording Studios) and Maureen Droney )managing director of the Recording Academy’s P&E Wing), just to name two.
 Women have definitely been making strides forward and I see more women coming into the industry at all levels, but the industry still seems to be male dominated in higher-level decision-making roles.

 WiMN: If any of our readers are considering a career such as yours, what are some qualities or traits you feel are indispensable for your line of work?

 KD: Read everything.
 Talk to everyone.
 Get off of your laptop or phone and meet people in person.
 Be ready for hard work.
 Pay attention to details.
 Be open to change.
 Do not let ‘no’ be your first answer.
 Network.
 Know what your values are and stick to them.
 Did I mention – details, details, details!
 Listen.
 Stay positive.
 Stay focused on your end goals.
+The best part about these new laptops is that they are powerful, fast, feature packed, and affordable.
 Get out of your comfort zone because nothing new and exciting happens there.
 Don’t give up.
 Have fun!

 WiMN: What advice would you give to young women, overall, who are considering a career specifically in the business side of the music industry?

 KD: Don’t take no for an answer.
 Don’t think you can’t do something just because that’s what people are telling you.
 Figure out what your goal is and go for it.
 Talk to everyone, male and female.
 I have learned an enormous amount about being successful in business from talking to top level executives in all kinds of businesses.
 Network.
 Do your homework and don’t give up.
 It’s a tough business, but you need to persist; tenacity is a very important quality.